Ford Carr

-Ford Carr is an American politician and aerospace engineer serving as a member of the Kansas House of Representatives for the 84th district.
+Ford Carr (born October 19, 1966) is an American politician and aerospace engineer serving as a member of the Kansas House of Representatives for the 84th district.
 He assumed office in 2022, after the death of his predecessor, Gail Finney.

 Carr is a graduate of Wichita East High School and obtained his bachelor's degree in business quality management and a master's degree in leadership from Southwestern College.
 He began a career in the aircraft industry in 1996, holding various positions at Boeing and Spirit AeroSystems.

+Electoral history

+Carr was initially appointed to the state legislature in 2022, following the death of his predecessor, Gail Finney; he was unopposed in the primary and general election in that year, and in 2024 as well.
+Carr ran for re-election in 2026, but was defeated in the primary by Bonita Gooch, securing only 30% of the vote to Gooch's 70%.